 How to Identify Fusarium Patch

 Fusarium is pretty easy to spot;

 - You’ll notice small patches of grass which turn yellow and then brown as it dies

 - It has a very short incubation period so it can seem to appear from nowhere and spread quickly with patches of dead grass growing as big as 30cm in diameter.
 Sometimes these patches can join up to create one, really big patch.

-- Sometimes you’ll see a whiteish/pinkish fungal growth that resembles a spiders web or stretched cotton wool, particularly around the edges of the patch.
+- Sometimes you’ll see a whiteish/pinkish fungal growth that resembles a spiders web or stretched cotton wool, similar to Dollar Spot.